-- 1. (Dumping Data for MATLAB) dumping files to be read into MATLAB, - 2.
-(Sending Data to an Interactive MATLAB Session) automatically sending data from a running PETSc program to a MATLAB process where you may interactively type MATLAB commands (or run scripts), and - 3.
-(Using the MATLAB Compute Engine) automatically sending data back and forth between PETSc and MATLAB where MATLAB commands are issued not interactively but from a script or the PETSc program (this uses the MATLAB Engine).
+- 1. Dumping Data for MATLAB into files to be read into MATLAB, - 2.
+Sending Data to an Interactive MATLAB Session from a running PETSc program to a MATLAB process where you may interactively type MATLAB commands (or run scripts), and - 3.
+Using the MATLAB Compute Engine to send data back and forth between PETSc and MATLAB where MATLAB commands are issued, not interactively, but from a script or the PETSc program (this uses the MATLAB Engine).